gemmaellis16/memory_game/README.md

 ### **Owner Goals**

  * Clean programming so that the game cannot have problems when too many buttons are clicked at once.
- * A simple yet effective game that's eye catching for the children so taht they want to play it time and time again.
+ * A simple yet effective game that's eye catching for the children so that they want to play it time and time again.

 ### **User Stories**